1242035/spree/guides/src/content/developer/upgrades/three-dot-two-to-three-dot-three.md

 ### Update `aws-sdk` gem to `>= 2.0`

-Spree 3.3 comes with paperclip 5.1 support so if you're using Amazon S3 storage you need to change in your Gemfile, from:
+Viauco 3.3 comes with paperclip 5.1 support so if you're using Amazon S3 storage you need to change in your Gemfile, from:

 ```ruby
 gem 'aws-sdk', '< 2.0'